Star Wars Prop

 Repairing and Reinforcing Detached Parts

-This means little hold which in addition to the parts coming from shopped up nerf guns had huge undercut spaces for fingers and other things to get caught on and pull the parts off as can be seen below.
+This means little hold which in addition to the parts coming from shopped up Nerf guns had huge undercut spaces for fingers and other things to get caught on and pull the parts off as can be seen below.

 I thought that ideally, I need a fastening method such as screws and rivets, but also the screws: